vaites/php-apache-tika/README.md

 ### Empty responses or unexpected results

-This library is only a _proxy_ so if you get an empy responses or unexpected results the most common cause is Tika itself.
+This library is only a _proxy_ so if you get an empty responses or unexpected results the most common cause is Tika itself.
 A simple test is using the GUI to check the response:

 1. Run the Tika app without arguments: `java -jar tika-app-x.xx.jar`